FROM: Walnut Street Center, Inc

 Dear Residents, Families, Friends and other stakeholders,

-Many of our residents are elderly and may have medical conditions putting them at a very high risk of becoming sick, or even severely ill, with COVID-19.
-Visitors and healthcare personnel (HCP) are the most likely sources of introduction of the virus that causes COVID-19 into our homes.
-To protect our vulnerable residents, even before COVID-19 is seen in our community, we are immediately taking the following aggressive actions to reduce the risk of COVID-19 in our residents and staff:
+Many of our residents are elderly and may have medical conditions putting them at a higher risk of becoming sick.
+Healthcare personnel (HCP) are the most likely sources of introduction of the virus that causes COVID-19 into our homes.
+To protect our vulnerable residents, we are continuing to follow actions to reduce the risk of COVID-19 in our residents and staff:

 - Effective March 17, 2020 all visitation is being restricted except for certain compassionate care situations, such as VNA or end of life situations.

 - We know that your presence is important for your loved one but, per guidance from the Centers for Disease Control and Prevention (CDC), this is a necessary action to protect their health.
 We are recommending alternative methods of visitation (such as Skype and FaceTime) so that you can continue to communicate with your loved ones.

 - Visitors who are permitted to enter homes will be required to frequently clean their hands, limit their visit to a designated area within the building, and wear a facemask.
 As the situation with COVID-19 is rapidly changing, we will continue to keep you updated.

 - We are monitoring healthcare personnel and residents for symptoms of respiratory illness.
 Healthcare personnel will be actively monitored for fever and symptoms of respiratory infection.
 Ill healthcare personnel will be asked to stay home.
 You may see healthcare personnel wearing facemasks and gloves in order to prevent germs from spreading and help keep residents safe.
 Healthcare personnel will clean their hands frequently.
 We are assessing residents daily for fevers and symptoms of respiratory infection in order to quickly identify ill residents and implement additional infection prevention activities.